 As far as I’m concerned, the cranberry sauce is the most important thing on the table at Thanksgiving.
 I’ve felt this way my whole life and very few people seem to agree with me.
 That’s alright, I relish being an outsider.

-Because of my unmatched enthusiasm for this little crimson berry, I believe I am one of the foremost cranberry connoisseurs (totally a real thing).
-That means you can 100% trust me when I tell you that this is the best cranberry sauce I have ever had.
+Because of my unmatched enthusiasm for this little crimson berry, I believe I am one of the world’s foremost cranberry experts (totally a real thing).
+That means you can 100% trust me when I tell you that this is the best cranberry sauce I’ve ever had.
 Hands down!

-This year, treat your family to the cranberry sauce they deserve by making my cranberry compote recipe!
+This year, treat your family to the cranberry sauce they deserve, this cranberry compote.

 - ½ cup granulated sugar

 - 1 cup sweet Riesling (make sure you get sweet, not a dry variety!)

 - 2 packages of Ocean Spray cranberries (about 1.5 lbs)